cilium/cilium/Documentation/concepts/networking/ipam/gke.rst

 Google Kubernetes Engine
 ########################

-When running Cilium on Google GKE following the :ref:`k8s_install_gke` guide, the native networking layer of Google Cloud will be utilized for address management and IP forwarding.
+When running Cilium on Google GKE, the native networking layer of Google Cloud will be utilized for address management and IP forwarding.

 ************
 Architecture